Travel Packing: 10 Tips for How to Pack for Travel Using Only Carry-On Luggage

 A great carry-on bag combines functionality, durability, and convenience.

-• Smooth wheels
+• Smooth-rolling wheels

-• Compartment spaces
+• Thoughtful compartment spaces

-• Identification of luggage
+• Clear luggage identification

 The left Tumi carry-on bag and backpack is Chandler's.
 The right Tumi carry-on bag and backpack is Christine's.